uptonking/note4yaoo/lib-utils-git-examples.md

   - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte
   - Git branch management tool, built from the ground up for modern workflows
   - GitButler is a git client that lets you work on multiple branches at the same time
+  - GitButler is a Tauri-based application.
+Its UI is written in Svelte using TypeScript and its backend is written in Rust.
   - ✨ Changes to files or parts of files can be grouped into what we call virtual branches.
   - 🆚️ How do GB's virtual branches differ from Git branches?
     - The branches that we know and love in Git are separate universes, and switching between them is a full context switch.